xzxcessarr/SAA_Solver/README.en.md

 1. # SAA-Solver

+   This code is open-sourced under the MIT license

+   Please refer to it rationally: the code needs improvement and correction.

-   This code is open-sourced under the MIT license and is mainly implemented with reference to the following two papers:
+   And is mainly implemented with reference to the following two papers:

    [1] Shaolong Hu, Zhijie Sasha Dong, Rui Dai.
 A machine learning based sample average approximation for supplier selection with option contract in humanitarian relief.
 Transportation Research Part E: Logistics and Transportation Review.
 2024, Volume 186: 103531.